Success is often built on strong personal branding — because it immediately tells us who a person is and where their expertise lies.

 8. Brian Dean

 Brian Dean is an internet blogger and the real deal when it comes to Google SEO.
-With well-thought-out content, testimonials from actual people, and an absence of sketchy ads, his website positions him as a credible expert.
+With thorough content, testimonials from actual people, and an absence of sketchy ads, his website positions him as a credible expert.
 His personal brand is all about trust.

 9. Tony Robbins